kumulynja/nwc_wallet/README.md

         NwcMethod.lookupInvoice,
     ],
 );

+println('Connection added: ${connection.uri}');
+// Todo: Securely store the connection info in your app

 // Listen for nwc requests, handle them based on the method type and call the appropriate method after having handled the request with the user's wallet nwcWallet.nwcRequests.listen((request) {